slowernews/wisdom-tldr/chapters/chapter_1_self.md

 "You can’t call it charity unless no one is watching."
 -- Kevin Kelly*

 > *"The blind can’t see.
-The proud will not."
+The proud will not." (...)
+"The day a blind man sees, the first thing he throws away is the stick that has helped him all his life."
--- Proverb*
+-- Proverbs*

 > *"Knowing others is intelligence; knowing yourself is true wisdom.
 Mastering others is strength; mastering yourself is true power.
 If you realize that you have enough, you are truly rich." (...)
 "When I let go of what I am, I become what I might be.
 When I let go of what I have, I receive what I need."